gruntwork-io/cloud-nuke/README.md

 When executed as `cloud-nuke defaults-aws`, this tool deletes all DEFAULT VPCs and the default ingress/egress rule for all default security groups.
 This should be used in production environments **WITH CAUTION**.

-## Telemetry

-As of version `v0.29.0` cloud-nuke sends telemetry back to Gruntwork to help us better prioritize bug fixes and feature improvements.
-The following metrics are included:

-- Command and Arguments
-- Version Number
-- Timestamps
-- Resource Types
-- Resource Counts
-- A randomly generated Run ID
-- AWS Account ID

-We never collect

-- IP Addresses
-- Resource Names

-Telemetry can be disabled entirely by setting the `DISABLE_TELEMETRY` environment variable on the command line.

-As an open source tool, you can see the exact statistics being collected by searching the code for `telemetry.TrackEvent(...)`

 ## Install